 - You can ask for more than money.
 Everything’s negotiable, so if it’s in the contract (or you want it in), be sure it’s included.
 Perhaps you want more vacation, a car allowance, or added benefits only for a select few.
 Get these in the agreement to ensure they are given (I had one friend who was promised stock options verbally and then didn’t get them.
 If they had been in his contract, the company would have been required to pay them).

 - Don’t agree to any extra commitments if they fire you.
 My last employer tried to get me to agree to a whole host of extra provisions in order to get my severance check.
 I told them they had two choices: 1) pay me with no extra commitments on my part or 2) offer me extra compensation to consider the extra provisions.
 They paid me.
 My contract did not stipulate that I needed to agree to anything extra to get a payout so I wasn’t going to do so.

 I know this is a broad and complicated topic and you likely have a ton of questions and thoughts.
-I’ll stop by several times throughout the day to try and answer what I can or at least point you in the right direction.
+But I hope it helps you realize that it’s possible to negotiate a severance before you’re hired.

-Note from Sam: I first published How To Engineer Your Layoff in 2012 and have since expanded it to 180 pages from 100 pages in the 3rd edition for 2019 and beyond.
+Note from Sam: I first published How To Engineer Your Layoff in 2012 and have recently expanded it to over 200 pages with new resources, strategies, and additional case studies thanks to tremendous reader feedback.
 I’ve continuously used reader feedback and successful case studies to make this the best and only book on the market to teach people how to negotiate a severance.

 For more nuanced personal finance content, join 100,000+ others and sign up for the free Financial Samurai newsletter.
 Financial Samurai is one of the largest independently-owned personal finance sites that started in 2009.
 Everything is written based off firsthand experience.